Trane Technologies Named to FO - GuruFocus.com

 "It's an honor to be recognized by FORTUNE, and I'm extremely proud of our global team for challenging what's possible to create a more sustainable world," said Dave Regnery, chair and CEO of Trane Technologies.
 "With our commitment to purpose, relentless focus on innovation, and uplifting, engaging culture, we are delivering value for our team, our customers, our shareholders and our communities."

-Through bold, industry-leading action and innovation, Trane Technologies is decarbonizing buildings, industry and the cold chain and advancing its 2030+Sustainability+Commitments, including the Gigaton+Challenge, and its pledge to be net-zero by 2050.
-The company’s emissions reductions targets have been externally validated+by+the+Science+Based+Targets+Initiative+%28SBTi%29.
+Through bold, industry-leading action and innovation, Trane Technologies is decarbonizing buildings, industry and the cold chain and advancing its 2030 Sustainability Commitments, including the Gigaton Challenge, and its pledge to be net-zero by 2050.
+The company's emissions reductions targets have been externally validated by the Science Based Targets Initiative (SBTi).

-Trane Technologies was recently named to the JUST+100, the Management+Top+250 and the S%26amp%3BP+Dow+Jones+Sustainability+World+Index+and+the+North+America+Index.
-The company was also recognized for corporate environmental transparency by CDP, securing+a+place+on+its+annual+%26lsquo%3BA+List%26rsquo%3B.
+Trane Technologies was recently named to the JUST 100, the Management Top 250 and the S&P Dow Jones Sustainability World Index and the North America Index.
+The company was also recognized for corporate environmental transparency by CDP, securing a place on its annual ‘A List'.

 About Trane Technologies